 Pam lives and works in Mtn.
 View, California, with her partner of over 25 years, Ruth Carranza.
 They have two black pugs, a vegegtable garden, and an apricot tree.
-Pam Walton's award-winning documentaries tell the truth about gay and lesbian lives and include Out in Suburbia, Gay Youth, Family Values: An American Tragedy, Call to Witness, and Liberty: 3 Stories about Life & Death.
-Raging Grannies: The Action League about older women who demonstrate for social justice, Triptych: 3 Women Making Art about older women and creativity, and Call to Witness about gay and lesbian ordination in the Lutheran church are her newest additions to the New Day catalog.
+Pam Walton's award-winning documentaries tell the truth about gay and lesbian lives and include Out in Suburbia, Gay Youth, Family Values: An American Tragedy, and Liberty: 3 Stories about Life & Death.
+Raging Grannies: The Action League about older women who demonstrate for social justice, and Triptych: 3 Women Making Art about older women and creativity are her newest additions to the New Day catalog.
 See filmmaker's website for more information.

 Films by Pam Walton